-As an alternative, screwing flanges DN 63/100 ISO-K / G 2" are available from Pfeiffer Vacuum Accessories.
+As an alternative, screwing flange DN 100 ISO-K / G 3" is available from Pfeiffer Vacuum Accessories.

 5.4 Filling the operating fluid

 Risk of damage due to the use of non-approved operating fluid

 Product-specific performance data are not achieved.
 All liability and warranty claims against Pfeiffer Vacuum are also excluded.